akjava/akjava_gwtlib/README.md

 Developing Concept
 -------

-as possible as replace with Guava
+as possible as replace with newer Guava

 How to use
 -----------